 Hazardous Waste Law

-From 2008 through 2012, Professor Brady, assisted by Pierre Andrieux, professor emeritus at Université Pierre et Marie Curie, Paris VI, has addressed the annual Intersol conference sponsored by the French Government and the U.N.
+From 2008 through 2014, Professor Brady, often with the grateful assistance of Pierre Andrieux, Professor Emeritus at Université Pierre et Marie Curie, Paris VI, has addressed the annual Intersol conference sponsored by the French Government and the U.N.
 Economic Commission for Europe.
 Intersol is one of the premiere European environmental conferences on groundwater and soil contamination, with scientists, US and EU government officials, EPA representatives, and foreign environmental professionals, engineers, attorneys and academics regularly in attendance.
-Professor Brady's PowerPoint presentations at Intersol 2011 and Intersol 2012, and his paper on "Hydraulic Fracturing Regulation in the United States: The Laissez-Faire Approach of the Federal Government and Varying State Regulations" are attached below.
+Professor Brady's PowerPoint presentations at Intersol 2011 and Intersol 2012, and his papers on "Hydraulic Fracturing Regulation in the United States: The Laissez-Faire Approach of the Federal Government and Varying State Regulations," and "L'extraction de gaz et de petrole de schistes bitumineaux: La controversie de la fracturation entre les reglementations de l'Union Europeenne et des USA/Extraction of Oil and Gas from Oil Shale: Controversy over Fracking and EU and US Regulations, (abstract)" are attached below.